StateFlagsExplained.com

 State flower.

-banner with ‘ Battle Born’
+Banner With ‘ Battle Born’

 Commemorates admission during the Civil War.